Kurento/kurento/source/Developer_and_Programmer_Guide.rst

-*RTP* and *WebRTC* requires a negotiation process where each side sends its connection details and supported formats encoded in a *SDP* (*Session Description Protocol*) packet. *RTP* and *WebRTC* services hide negotiation complexity offering applications the same interface used for the well-known *HTTP* services.
+*RTP* and *WebRTC* requires a negotiation process where each side sends its connection details and supported formats encoded in a *SDP* (*Session Description Protocol*) packet. *RTP* and *WebRTC* services hide negotiation complexity, offering applications the same interface used for the well-known *HTTP* services.
 Method ``onContentRequest()`` is called each time a *POST* request with a connection offer is received by the *service entry point*.